 By 2018, over 2.2 million animals had been used in new tests for REACH registrations (an annual average of 275,000).
 Whilst the REACH Regulation contains the requirement to promote alternatives to animal testing, to be meaningful, this must be directed at all relevant bodies and the mechanisms to achieve it must be clear.
 In two consecutive reports by ECHA on the use of alternatives under REACH, the number of tests conducted using animals without prior decision on testing proposal rose from 107 to 295.
 The Ombudsman agrees that ECHA has a role to play in ensuring animal testing is used as a last resort, but that there is no legal basis for ECHA to reject a registration when an animal test is performed in violation of the REACH Regulation.
 This enforcement role should be clarified.

 COVID-19 related research being carried out under great pressure can also lead to the use of even more animals.
 Many animals used in an attempt to find a cure to COVID-19 - monkeys, dogs, cats, ferrets, mice, rats, and hamsters - do not naturally contract the virus or human-like symptoms.
 Mice are being genetically modified to make them more susceptible to the virus, while the virus is also being mutated to attempt to produce human-like effects on other animals.
 The actual impacts and consequences of these modifications are uncertain.
 However, given the huge amounts of money, time, animal lives potentially involved in trying to find a cure, and the poor success rates of animal experiments historically reported, human-relevant methods need to be exploited to the fullest.
-Non-animal methods used for COVID-19 - such as three-dimensional reconstructed human respiratory tissue models, advanced computer simulation methods, artificial intelligence, advanced in vitro methods, or drug repurposing - offer models closer to the human body, a better understanding of the virus and a most likely faster discovery of a cure.
-The recent cutting edge EU- funded project which bundles a high performance computing platform, biochemical and cellular screening tests and 3D models platform shows the way forward in terms of future technologies needed to advance health.
+Non-animal methods used for COVID-19 - such as three-dimensional reconstructed human respiratory tissue models, advanced computer simulation methods, artificial intelligence, or advanced in vitro methods - offer models closer to the human body, a better understanding of the virus and a most likely faster discovery of a cure.
+The recent cutting edge EU- funded project EXSCALATE4COV which bundles a high performance computing platform, biochemical and cellular screening tests and 3D models platform shows the way forward in terms of future technologies needed to advance health.
 In extension, we have to safeguard that this does not become the exemption for COVID-19 but the new normal.

 The aim of the Working Group is to engage with MEPs, European Commission, Member States, scientists and other relevant stakeholders to put forward concrete recommendations for the adoption of an effective strategy with concrete milestones and timelines to transition to non-animal science.
 To achieve this goal, and taking into consideration the current major scientific priorities, the working group will: